Monofony/MonofonyDemo/README.md

     </a>
 </h1>

-Search and replace 'app_name', 'AppName' et 'APP_NAME' with your application name
+Search and replace 'monofony', 'Monofony' et 'MONOFONY' with your application name

 Installation
 ------------